allenoleary/allenoleary.github.io/poems.md

 ## Poetry

 So this is a poetry page with no poetry on it.
+Haha!

 Blame the publishing world and the urge of online and offline publications to have exclusives.